 I hope you love this recipe as much as I do!
 I’ve got a stash in my freezer right now and you can bet I’m having them for breakfast tomorrow.
 Want to join me??

-If you like this recipe, you’ll love these recipes too!
+If you like the vegan pumpkin waffles, you’ll love these recipes too!